renoust/talipot/doc/user/tutorial_intermediate.rst

 	:width: 770

-.. note:: The way the highlighting works in Tulip is by reducing the *alpha* value of non-highlighted nodes.
+.. note:: The way the highlighting works in Talipot is by reducing the *alpha* value of non-highlighted nodes.
 This *alpha* value can be modified in the *Draw options* tab in the *Parallel Coordinates view*.
 Here the alpha value of non-highlighted nodes is set at 50.

 The great advantage of highlighting a particular subset of our dataset is that we get to visualize how it relates to the rest of the vehicles, whereas this was lost when we created subgraphs.